IonatanZeic/Snake-Xenzia/README.md

 The game can be paused and resumed when the user decides, except when there is a special apple on the board

 If the snake hits the wall or bites himself, a game over screen will appear and the score will be displayed

+Photos of the game can be found in GamePhotos.png